"Love and Hard Work Overcome Tragedy"

 WE BOUGHT A ZOO is well made that will make you cry but also smile.
 Although the movie has some elements of dysfunction, it’s a dramatic, heartwarming story about loving one’s family and loving other people.
 The storyline is clear, filled with suspense and drama, and laced with some comic moments.
 WE BOUGHT A ZOO has some foul language, however.
 Also, the one son draws macabre pictures and has problems at school, though they’re resolved by the movie’s end.
 Thus, MOVIEGUIDE® advises caution, especially for pre-teen children.

+With a title like WE BOUGHT A ZOO, you might expect a light family comedy.
+Think again.
+This is more of a heartwarming drama than a comedy.
+Based on a true story, WE BOUGHT A ZOO stars Matt Damon as Benjamin, a fearless reporter with two children trying to deal with the death of their beloved wife and mother.
+Hoping to get away from the neighborhood reminding him of his wife, Benjamin begins hunting for a fresh start in a new neighborhood.
+With his adorable little daughter’s encouragement, they buy a home that comes with a zoo and a small staff.
+Their efforts reach a major obstacle when an inspector questions the zoo’s safety.
 WE BOUGHT A ZOO plays more like a realistic, but heartwarming, drama about a family struggling to overcome obstacles than a comedy.
 The uplifting storyline is clear, filled with suspense and drama, but laced with some comic moments.
 WE BOUGHT A ZOO has a redemptive message of a family uniting in the midst of tragedy, but the family doesn’t appeal to God.
 Also, there’s some foul language and dysfunctional family moments, so MOVIEGUIDE® advises caution for pre-teen children.